SpaceWorksCo/guides/Rewind-The-Blockchain.md

 3. Run `spacecoin-qt`/`spacecoind` with the option `-rewind=xxxxxx`. xxxxxx is the block height it will rewind to.
 Ex: `spacecoin-qt -rewind=313131`

     On windows, go to your `spacecoin-qt` file, right click and select `Create Shortcut`.
-Then right click on the shortcut and select `Properties` Then go to the `Target` field on the Shortcut page of the Properties screen.
-Add `-rewind=xxxxxxx` directly after spacecoin-qt.exe
+Then right click on the shortcut and select `Properties`.
+Then go to the `Target` field on the Shortcut page of the Properties screen.
+Add `-rewind=xxxxxxx` directly after spacecoin-qt.exe.

 4. Let the blockchain rewind to the specified block and then sync to the latest block.